 Does windward sheeting make tacking easier?

 The cams on a Harken windward sheeting car automatically cleat and release during the tack, letting crew stay on the high side and minimizing movement.
 You never have to touch the leeward control line because when you tack, the car stays where you left it and a special mechanism uses the mainsheet load to release the leeward cleat.
 The only thing you need to do is draw the car above the centerline.
-You'll never want to sail without one again.
+It's so easy, you'll never want to sail without a windward sheeting car again.

 Can I turn my Harken mainsheet traveler car into a windward sheeting car?